 Trust Ownership vs. Individual Ownership

 An ILIT is a trust for insurance policies.
 You can put the insurance policy in the trust, which means that someone else will take care of paying premiums.
-But you still remain in some control and do not have to worry about the new individual owner not being able to pay the premiums.
+But you remain in some control and do not have to worry about the new individual owner not being able to pay the premiums.

 Life Insurance Regulations